MoonshinetheP/Envismetrics/joss-paper/paper.md

 ### Function 4: Standard Rate Constant Calculation

 The standard rate constant, $k_0$, is calculated using a dimensionless kinetic parameter, $\Psi$, which relates $k_0$ to the system’s electrochemical and physical properties.
-This method is based on the classical Nicholson model [@nicholson1965theory] and was extended by Lavagnini et al. [@lavagnini2004extended] to cover a broader range of peak separations ($\Delta E_p$).
+This method is based on the classical Nicholson model and was extended by Lavagnini et al. to cover a broader range of peak separations ($\Delta E_p$) [@nicholson1965theory；@lavagnini2004extended].

 Envismetrics automatically estimates $\Psi$ from the peak-to-peak separation and applies the empirical Lavagnini relationship: